rampatra/jbot/docs/facebook/README-Facebook-JBot-4.0.0.md

 7. Specify the address created above in "Callback Url" field under "Webooks" setting and give the verify token as `fb_token_for_jbot` and click "Verify and Save".

-You can now start messaging your bot by going to the facebook page and clicking on the "Send message" button.
+You can now start messaging your bot by going to the facebook page and clicking on the "Send message" button. _If you're too lazy to start now and just want to play around, you can try `jbot-example` by visiting [JBot facebook page](https://www.facebook.com/jbotframework/) and clicking on the "Send Message" button._

 ### Basic Usage